WolfieeifloW/pd2filter/README.md

 # FAQ
 * **What is the (best / recommended / good for X / leveling) filter?**
   * "Best" / "recommended" is subjective.
 The best/recommended filter is the filter that suits your needs!
-Try a few out, it's easier than ever now to try different ones as it's only a few clicks in the launcher
+Try a few out, it's easier than ever now to try different ones as it's only a few clicks in the launcher.
+[List of Public Filters](https://projectdiablo2.miraheze.org/wiki/Item_Filtering#List_of_Public_Filters) has a short description for each filter
 * **How do I turn off the filter / go back to original?**
   * Turn off `Advanced Item Display` in the in-game settings and then delete `default.filter` and `loot.filter` in the ProjectD2 folder
 * **My launcher still says "Coming soon!" for item filters?**